Home › Blog › Customer Insight: Types, Benefits, Strategies, and Tools

 Top 6 Tools to Use for Customer Insights

-Each tool fulfills a different purpose in your strategy.
-So, you can choose one or more tools according to your business needs.
-Let’s look at each one and what features will assist you with your strategy.
+You can choose one or more tools according to your business needs.
+Let’s look at each and what features will assist you with your strategy:

 Qualaroo

-{BONUS READ: 10 Best Exit-Intent Pop-Up Tools to Increase Customer Retention}
+Bonus read: 10 Best Exit-Intent Pop-Up Tools to Increase Customer Retention

-Google Analytics and Its Goal Funnel
+Google Analytics

-You can set up a list of URLs that customers click through when they make a purchase or complete a goal, and Goal Funnel will track the number of customers clicked.
+• Goal Funnel feature tracks customers that go through the purchase process and is very useful for retail sites and marketers.
+You can set up a list of URLs that customers click when they make a purchase or complete a goal, and Goal Funnel will track the number of customers clicked.

-Not just this, it tells you how many abandoned the purchase at a specific stage.
+• Tells you how many abandoned the purchase at a specific stage.
 Such insights tell you whether there is something in your checkout process and strategies that you need to revise and improve.

 Must Read: Top 30 Website Feedback Tools list